SasClaudiu/Earthquick/README.md

 # Earthquick
-React Native Live Activities earthquackes, volcan erruption and what not
+React Native iOS 16.1 Live Activities earthquakes, volcan erruption and what not